real-stanford/dice-rl/README.md

 `log_dir/robomimic-pretrain/pretrained_bc_policy_{env_name}_low_dim` contains the pretrained BC checkpoints for state-based policies, and `log_dir/robomimic-pretrain/pretrained_bc_policy_{env_name}_img` contains the pretrained BC checkpoints for image-based policies.

 ### Generate your own data
 You can optionally generate your own state and image datasets from the raw data downloaded from [this link](https://huggingface.co/datasets/wintermelontree/raw_robomimic_data/tree/main) or the official Robomimic repository.
 We use `robomimic==0.5.0` and `robosuite==1.4.1` with `mujoco==3.2.3`.
+If you plan to use the provided checkpoints and data, please make sure the versions match.
 You can use `script/dataset/process_robomimic_dataset.py` to process raw datasets from Robomimic.
 See `script/dataset/README.md` for details.

 ## Evaluating finetuned RL checkpoints and pretrained BC checkpoints
 To directly evaluate the finetuned RL checkpoints and pretrained BC checkpoints and to get success rates for both, use the following commands.
 Make sure to change the pretrained checkpoint path in the config file of the finetuning checkpoint.
 The